Hotiraripha/Hoti-s-World-NG/README.md

 1. **Initial Setup**: Launch the Fallout 4 launcher through Mod Organizer 2 (MO2) to set your graphical settings.
 Afterward, close the launcher and start F4SE.
 2. **Display Configuration**: The modlist is preconfigured for Super Ultrawide displays (32:9).
 You may need to disable certain mods for different setups:
    - Original Main Menu Video in 32:9
-   - Smaller UI Size
+   - Super Ultra Wide Interface (32x9)
-   - Original Intro Videos
+   - Original Intro Videos in 32x9

 ## Modifications